NishantNirmalSingh/krishi-ai/README.md

 # KrishiAI: Your Personal AI Agri-Scientist

-KrishiAI is a revolutionary web application designed to empower farmers by placing the knowledge of an agricultural scientist directly into their hands.
-By leveraging the power of advanced artificial intelligence, KrishiAI provides timely, personalized, and accessible guidance to help farmers make informed decisions, increase their yield, and improve their profitability.
-The platform is built to overcome linguistic and technical barriers, delivering critical information in a variety of regional languages through an intuitive, user-friendly interface.
+KrishiAI is a revolutionary web application that places an AI agricultural scientist in every farmer's pocket.
+It provides instant, personalized advice on crop selection, pest detection via photo upload, real-time market prices, and hyper-local weather forecasts.
+By delivering critical information in regional languages with audio support, KrishiAI empowers farmers to increase yield, reduce risk, and boost profitability, making advanced agricultural knowledge accessible to all.

 ## Key Features